tiffanymonroe/wdi-remote-gizmo/unit_1/w02d05/instructor_notes/README.md

 1.  change the `alive` property to true using dot notation with the object
 2.  change the `quote` property to 'Everybody just be nice to each other' using bracket notation

+Add a method

+1.  add a method to the `garcia` object named speak that logs out "Heyy, Thats a good song!"
+2.  add a method to the `garcia` object named letsPlay that logs out "La daaa da da, La daa, da, da"

 ### ```this```